The $109,000 Problem Hiding in Your Phone System

 Without geographic routing, your phone system has no idea where callers are located.
 A customer in Seattle gets routed to your Boston office.
 A tenant calling about a maintenance issue at Property A ends up talking to Property B's manager.
 A legal client in Houston gets connected to your Chicago office, adding confusion and frustration.

 The caller experience is terrible.
+82% of customers expect an immediate response, and routing them to the wrong location creates frustration.
 The location experience is worse—fielding calls for territories they don't serve while missing calls from their actual customers.

 No Backup When Primary Location Is Busy